 Get out and explore the bay on a kayak or stand up paddleboard with Jervis Bay Kayak Hire.
 Single kayaks and double kayaks are available, and you can also book guided tours for both kayaks and paddleboards.

-The Huskisson Hotel, affectionately known by locals as Husky pub is the perfect spot for a pub lunch or a sundowner.
+The Huskisson Hotel – affectionately known by locals as Husky pub – is the perfect spot for a pub lunch or a sundowner.
 With spectacular water views and a chilled atmosphere, you may find yourself visiting here more than once!
 Just below the Husky Pub is Pavillion Bar & Kitchen where you’ll enjoy expansive sea views and some of the most mouth-watering meals, drinks and bar snacks in Huskisson.
 The oysters and prawn tacos are to die for, and the drinks menu will leave you spoilt for choice.

 Visit A Winery